 Looking for terrine recipes?
 Indulge over the festive season with our recipes, from and easy, classic pork terrine to something a little different.
 Then check out our Christmas starter recipes.
 Plus, we’ve got plenty of Christmas baking and Christmas dessert recipes to finish off your festive feast, too.

 This terrine may take a little time to make, but it’s worth the effort.
 Flavoured with ginger, thyme, allspice and a splash of Pedro Ximénez sherry, it makes a great starter or to serve alongside cheese with your Boxing Day buffet.

-On Christmas Day, there’s so much to think about from the cooking of the turkey to the layering of the trifle.
-The last thing you need to think about is the starter, so why not make this pork terrine a couple of days in advance and leave to chill in the fridge.
-When you want to serve it, simply take it out of the fridge, remove the cling film and give the plate a quick dip in hot water.
+On Christmas Day, there’s so much to think about from the cooking of the turkey (check out our top tips to cooking your turkey here) to the layering of the trifle.
+The last thing you need to think about is the starter, so make this easy pork terrine a couple of days in advance and leave to chill in the fridge.

 It’s always handy to make a terrine in advance to keep in the fridge over the Christmas period.
-It can be brought out if surprise friends pop around or if you run out of leftovers!
+It can be brought out if friends pop around or if you run out of leftovers.
 Serve it with bread, crackers and salad.